U2C9727A4/oorrp/SPECIFICATION.md

 ## In-flight requests
 In-flight requests are requests that a server has not outputted a response to.

+## Responses
+An OORRP Response has the followring propeteries: rid, oid, otype, maver and miver are echoed back.
+the CRC and rsiz is recomputed
+RPCID is recomputed to have the response bit set.
+Error bit must be set aswell if the response is an error response.
+## Retries
+When any OORRP message gets an error code with CRC mismatch error, It must be retried.
+The message being an error, response or request does not matter.
+If any side sends a CRC mismatch error with the associated rid, the opposite end must retry.
+To prevent deadlocks, a maximum of 5 retry attempts for per rid is allowed.

 # OORRP Objects
 An OORRP Object (can also be called a resource) is a command endpoint that exposes RPCs based on its type.
 All objects have two addresses;